 Advantages of Pursuing an Associate’s Degree

 An online associate’s degree is a two-year college degree program.
 It has some advantages over the traditional four-year degree.
-Here are a few:

-- The entrance requirements are lower.
+First, the entrance requirements are lower.
 If you have been turned down by four-year colleges, but still want to get your bachelor’s degree then starting at a community or junior college can be the answer.
 The two years spent pursuing an associate’s degree will give you the opportunity to raise your grades and improve your test scores.
 Many of these schools offer remedial classes.
 Some even allow you to complete your high school diploma while you are taking the classes that apply toward your associate’s degree.

-- Costs are lower.
+Second, costs are lower.
 Because it only takes two years to complete an associate’s degree instead of the four it takes for a bachelor’s degree, costs are lower.

-- There is more scheduling flexibility with an associate’s degree.
+Third, there is more scheduling flexibility with an associate’s degree.
 Many community and junior colleges offer long distance classes.
 There are also many associate degree programs offered online.

 Careers with an Associate’s Degree

-As associate’s degree can prepare you for a wide variety of career opportunities.
-In the medical field you can become a respiratory therapist, an x-ray technician, a certified nurse’s assistant, a medical office receptionist, or a licensed practical nurse.
+As an associate’s degree can prepare you for a wide variety of career opportunities.
+In the medical field, you can become a respiratory therapist, an x-ray technician, a certified nurse’s assistant, a medical office receptionist, or a licensed practical nurse.
 In computer sciences, you can become a computer tech or computer programmer.
 In business, you can become an administrative assistant or an office manager.
 These are just a few of the opportunities available to holders of an associate’s degree.

 Holding an associate’s degree gives you advantages over those who hold only a high school diploma.
-You have ability to earn more money.
+You have the ability to earn more money.
 More job opportunities are available to you.
 If you are applying for the same job as a person with only a high school diploma your degree might just give you the edge you need to get the job.

 An associate’s degree might be the answer for you if you have been denied entrance into a four-year degree program; have personal obligations preventing you from going after a bachelor’s degree or if you want to be on the fast track to your new career.